 Texture isn’t a haircut.
-It’s a technique applied to almost any haircut, which is why “textured haircuts for men” as a search term covers everything from a buzz cut to a shoulder-length shag.
+It’s a technique applied to almost any haircut, which is why “textured haircuts for men” as a search term covers everything from a crew cut to a shoulder-length shag.
 Asking a barber for “texture” without specifying the cut underneath it is like asking for “seasoning” without saying what you’re cooking.

 Best Textured Haircuts for Men

-Thirty versions below, covering short, medium, and long lengths.
+Thirty-two versions below, covering short, medium, and long lengths.
 No particular order beyond what made sense to write next to what.

 Textured Crop with Skin Fade

-Point-cut ends on a short crop, sides taken to skin.
+Point-cut ends on a short textured crop, sides taken to skin.
 The most requested textured cut in barbershops right now, and for good reason: it works on most face shapes and most hair types without much adjustment.

 Short Textured Quiff

-Height at the front, texture through the crown, faded or tapered sides.
-The texture here isn’t optional.
-Without point-cutting through the front section, a quiff at this length just looks like short hair pushed up with product, which collapses within an hour.
+Without point-cutting through the front section, a quiff at this length looks like short hair pushed up with product, which will collapse on you within an hour.

 Textured Fringe

-A fringe with texture worked through it rather than cut to a blunt line.
-Suits most lengths from short to medium.
-I’d ask specifically for point-cutting through the fringe rather than a straight scissor cut across, since a blunt fringe edge is one of the more dated looks a barber can accidentally produce if texture isn’t mentioned explicitly.
+Ask specifically for point-cutting through the fringe rather than a straight scissor cut across, since a blunt fringe edge is one of the more dated looks your barber can accidentally produce if you don’t mention texture explicitly.

 Curly Textured Top

-Natural curl already provides texture, so the cutting technique here is less about creating movement and more about controlling volume.
-Over-texturizing curly hair removes density the curl needs to hold its shape, and the result can look thin and frizzy rather than full and defined.
-Less cutting is usually the right call, not more.
+Over-texturizing curly hair removes density your curls need to hold their shape, and the result can look thin and frizzy rather than full and defined.
+Less cutting is usually the right call for you, not more.

 Textured Crew Cut

-Point-cutting through a crew cut top gives it separation a blunt crew cut simply can’t produce on its own.
 I’d call this the most underrated entry on this list.
-Nobody asks for it specifically because it looks understated in photos, but it’s one of the most versatile cuts here for professional environments where a dramatic textured cut would stand out for the wrong reasons.
+Nobody asks for it specifically because it looks understated in photos, but it’s one of the most versatile cuts here if you work in a professional environment where a dramatic textured cut would stand out for the wrong reasons.

 Spiky Textured Cut with High Fade